yanneckb/dotfiles-bra/.docs/THEME.md

 * Apply the **Gruvbox Hard** palette everywhere possible to reduce visual distractions and fatigue.
 * Customize further by tweaking Starship’s prompt settings in `~/.config/starship.toml` with Gruvbox presets.
 * Sync your terminal color scheme and editor theme for a seamless look.

----

-If you want, I can help generate config snippets or setup guides for any of these tools!